liuzheng1990/ESP8266_Arduino-SerialCli/README.md

 Seriously, that's all this library is about.
 When I use this library myself, however, I felt it very handy because I can run different tasks without constantly burning codes of each task into the flash again and again.
 For example, I can register a "save_ir_codes" command to store some newly-recorded ir codes for my TV, and use a "send_ir_instruction" command to control the TV.
 (Previously, I had to burn the "save_ir_codes" sketch to Arduino, record and store the IR codes, and then burn the "send_ir_instruction" sketch to Arduino to control the TV.
 When I need another button's code, I burned "save_ir_codes" again to save, and "send_ir_instruction" again to send...)

 What's more, it has triggered my imagination because I can treat each task as a building block, and build various complicated tools from serial.
-If you have played Minecraft&copy; you know what I mean.
+If you have played **Minecraft**&copy;, you know what I mean.

 ## What can you do with Neutrino?

 It all depends on what command functions you register to it!
-Here are some examples I can think of, and please give me your feedback and tell me more!
+Here are some examples I can think of, and I will implement some myself in a directory called "building_blocks".
+Please give me your feedback and tell me more!

 ### Your own "DOS system"

-If your Arduino has an SD card connection or a filesystem (I'm using an ESP8266, which comes with a SPIFFS filesystem), you can build your own "DOS system" by adding some functions navigating directories, reading and writing files, etc. Here are some commands you may want to implement:
+If your Arduino has an SD card connection or a filesystem (I'm using an ESP8266, which comes with an SPIFFS filesystem), you can build your own "DOS system" by adding some functions navigating directories, reading and writing files, etc. Here are some commands you may want to implement:

 1. **pwd** Print your current directory.
 (For flat filesystem, one can mimic directory by carefully designing the filename.
-For example, you can't create a real folder called "home" and store a file "hello.txt" in it, but you can create a file called "home/hello.txt".
+For example, you can't create a real folder called "home" and store a file "hello.txt" in it, but you can create a file called "home/hello.txt". )
+2. **ls** (or **dir**) List files in the working directory.
 2. **cd** Change directory.
 3. **cat** Print all content of a file to the serial monitor.
 4. **write** Write data to a file.